dockpack/keybase_unseal/README.md

 Secret-Zero & Shamir
 ====================
-Shamir Secret Sharing is an algorithm in cryptography, backed by mathematics where no single person should be able to hold enough keys to the Vault kingdom.
+Shamir Secret Sharing is an algorithm in cryptography, backed by mathematics, where no single person should be able to hold enough keys to unseal the Vault kingdom.
 A group of trustees is each given an individual unseal key by the dealer.
 A preset treshold of key holders is needed to unseal the Vault.